NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 Each pitched or flat roof surface that is exposed to ambient conditions is entered as an ``/HPXML/Building/BuildingDetails/Enclosure/Roofs/Roof``.

-For a multifamily building where the dwelling unit has another dwelling unit above it, the surface between the two dwelling units should be considered a ``FrameFloor`` and not a ``Roof``.
+For a multifamily building where the dwelling unit has another dwelling unit above it, the surface between the two dwelling units should be considered a ``Ceiling`` and not a ``Roof``.

   ======================================  ================  ============  =================  =========  ==============================  ==================================
   Element                                 Type              Units         Constraints        Required   Default                         Notes